President Trump orders to 'not allow' transgender track athlete to compete in California championships

 The CIF State office announced the implementation of a 'pilot entry process' by which it will extend opportunity to "... any biological female student-athlete who would’ve earned the next qualifying mark …”

-The statement does not reference a transgender athlete or biological male.
-However, considering what's transpired the last three weeks, it's likely this statement is in response to the backlash the CIF has received for aligning itself with California state law, which "... permits students to participate in school programs and activities, including athletic teams and competitions, consistent with the student’s gender identity, irrespective of the gender listed on the student’s records."
+The statement did not reference a transgender athlete or biological male.
+However, considering what's transpired the last three weeks, it's likely this statement is in response to the backlash the CIF has received for aligning itself with California state law.

-In short, it appears biological females that might've otherwise qualified if Hernandez was not will be invited to the CIF State meet.
+In short, it appears biological females that might've otherwise qualified if Hernandez was not, will be invited to the CIF State meet.
+In each event, that's one more spot from the Southern Section.

 MORE ON HERNANDEZ